phidatahq/phidata/cookbook/examples/sql/README.md

 You are also free to add sample SQL queries to the `cookbook/examples/sql/knowledge_base/sample_queries.sql` file.
 This will give the Assistant a head start on how to write complex queries.

+> After testing with the sample knowledge base, you should update this file to load your own knowledge base.

 ### 4. Export OpenAI API Key